arvimal/Python-Back-to-basics/README.md

 #### 2.1.
 Names and Namespaces

-A Name is a mapping to a value, ie.. a reference to objects in memory.
+1. A Name is a mapping to a value, ie.. a reference to objects in memory.

-A Namespace is similar to a dictionary, ie.. it is a set of name to object references.
+2. A Namespace is similar to a dictionary, ie.. it is a set of valid identifier names to object references.
+The objects may either exist in memory, or will be created at the time of assignment.

+3. Operations such as assignment (=), renaming, and `del` are all namespace operations.

+4. A **scope** is a section on Python code where a namespace is directly accessible.

+5. Dot notations ('.') are used to access in-direct namespaces: sys.version_info.major p.x
+    "Hello".__add__(" World!")

+**NOTE:**
+>A Namespace cannot carry more than one similar name.
+>As an example, multiple variables named `a` cannot exist in a namespace.

 _Read more on Python Namespaces at [Python3 Classes documentation](https://docs.python.org/3/tutorial/classes.html#python-scopes-and-namespaces)_

 A `dir()` function can list the names in the current namespace.

+* Example 1

 ```python3
 In [46]: dir()